Access Denied

 Dessert decisions: Decide beforehand if you'll have dessert.
 If yes, reduce carbs at the meal to account for it.
 Share a dessert rather than eating a full serving.
 Choose quality over quantity—one amazing piece of cake beats three mediocre cookies.

-Common Cooking Mistakes Diabetics Make
+Common Cooking Mistakes People with Diabetes Make

 Mistake #4: Not adjusting recipes for altitude, humidity, or equipment differences.
 Cooking isn't always precise.
 Ovens vary by 25°F. Altitude affects cooking times.
 Non-stick pans cook differently than stainless steel.
 Learn your kitchen's quirks and adjust.